onemanlutta/Employee-Performance/README.md

 ├── references                              # Reference documents and research papers ├── app.py                                  # Code for the Streamlit App
-├── requirements.txt                        # Requirement libraries for running the Streamlit App
+├── requirements.txt                        # Requirement libraries for running the Streamlit App ├── Project_Analysis.ipynb                  # A condensed notebook containing all the key analyses and outputs of the work outside the predefined project structure
+├── README.md                               # Project Documentation

 ```
 ## PROJECT DATA EXPLORATION SUMMARY - Highlights